moonstar-x/server-setup/docs/bootcamp/setting-up/mac-os-configuration.md

 # macOS Configuration

-!!! note
-    This Mac Mini in macOS will operate mainly as a [Jenkins](../../linux/services/data/jenkins.md) agent.

 Since the installation of macOS is graphically based there will not be any step by step indications of how to do it.

 Instead, this page specifies the software installed on this computer.